Murder charge for Ohio deputy in Casey Goodson Jr. shooting

 The case remains under criminal investigation by the U.S. attorney’s office with help from the Justice Department’s Civil Rights Division.

-Goodson’s mother, Tamala Payne, said she was “overwhelmed with joy” at word of the indictment.
+Goodson’s mother, Tamala Payne, said she was “overwhelmed with joy” at word of the indictment Thursday.

 “It’s been a year of sadness, it’s been a year of grief, it’s been a year of pain,” Payne said at a late morning news conference, surrounded by several relatives.
 “But I know that every day of this year, that my family and I wake up and just fight for what’s right.”